Yungchen Lhamo: Life and career

 In November 2007, Lhamo accompanied a site-specific dance work called "Walking The Line" by American choreographer Bill T. Jones at the Louvre Museum in Paris.
 The performance, which also featured solo percussion by Florent Jodelet, took place in a 300-foot space stretching from Michelangelo's statue The Dying Slave to the foot of the staircase leading to the sculpture Winged Victory of Samothrace.

 Lhamo's fifth album, Tayatha (meaning "It Is Like This") was released in June 2013 by Cantaloupe Music.
 On this album she collaborated with Russian pianist Anton Batagov.

 Lhamo's work with mentally ill and homeless people was covered by Newsweek.

-Lhamo released Awakening Album which explores the relevance of compassion-based spirituality to our modern-day, interdependent lives – each song reflecting topics that have become ever-more highlighted by the Covid-19 pandemic.
-Awakening was a collaboration with Julio Garcia produced in Madrid, Spain and features ‘Loving Kindness’ track, on which Yungchen is joined by flamenco legend Carmen Linares.
-Lhamo says: “‘Awakening’ aims to appeal to those who are interested in sound healing and spiritual awakening, and, unlike previous albums, uses only English song titles.
+Lhamo released Awakening Album which explores the relevance of compassion-based spirituality to our modern-day, interdependent lives – each song reflecting topics that have become ever-more highlighted by the COVID-19 pandemic.
+Awakening was a collaboration with Julio Garcia produced in Madrid, Spain and features 'Loving Kindness' track, on which Yungchen is joined by flamenco legend Carmen Linares.
+Lhamo says: "'Awakening' aims to appeal to those who are interested in sound healing and spiritual awakening, and, unlike previous albums, uses only English song titles.
 It is also my first album to include a song in Mandarin.
 I truly believe that voice has vibrational energy to connect, empower, heal and transform all human beings.
-I hope these new songs will help bring inner peace and true happiness to everyone who hears them.'"
+I hope these new songs will help bring inner peace and true happiness to everyone who hears them.".

+Lhamo has also continued her work with the One Drop of Kindness Foundation, and she has helped to raise millions of dollars for humanitarian projects.
+In 2023 she released the album One Drop of Kindness, co-produced with John Alevizakis.